CharlotteAnning/Python/README.md

 # Python
 This is the repository showcasing some of my work with python :)

+All functions can be found in the scripts directory above so feel free to have a go!

 ## Contents
 - [Longest Substring](#longest_substring)
 - [Reverse String](#reverse_string)